linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 1 - Introduction/Chapter 01 - The Investment Environment.md

 You may well be skeptical about resource allocation through markets.
 But if you are, take a moment to think about the alternatives.
 Would a central planner make fewer mistakes?
 Would you prefer that Congress make these decisions?
 To paraphrase Winston Churchill's comment about democracy, markets may be the worst way to allocate capital except for all the others that have been tried.

-# Consumption Timing
+### Consumption Timing

 Some individuals are earning more than they currently wish to spend.
 Others, for example, retirees, spend more than they currently earn.
 How can you shift your purchasing power from high-earnings to low-earnings periods of life?
 One way is to "store" your wealth in financial assets.
 In high-earnings periods, you can invest your savings in financial assets such as stocks and bonds.
 In low-earnings periods, you can sell these assets to provide funds for your consumption needs.
 By so doing, you can "shift" your consumption over the course of your lifetime, thereby allocating your consumption to periods that provide the greatest satisfaction.
 Thus, financial markets allow individuals to separate decisions concerning current consumption from constraints that otherwise would be imposed by current earnings.

-# Allocation of Risk
+### Allocation of Risk

 Virtually all real assets involve some risk.
 When Toyota builds its auto plants, for example, it cannot know for sure what cash flows those plants will generate.
 Financial markets and the diverse financial instruments traded in those markets allow investors with the greatest taste for risk to bear that risk, while other, less risk-tolerant individuals can, to a greater extent, stay on the sidelines.
 For example, if Toyota raises the funds to build its auto plant by selling both stocks and bonds to the public, the more optimistic or risk-tolerant investors can buy shares of its stock, while the more conservative ones can buy its bonds.
 Because the bonds promise to provide a fixed payment, the stockholders bear most of the business risk but reap potentially higher rewards.
 Thus, capital markets allow the risk that is inherent to all investments to be borne by the investors most willing to bear it.

 This allocation of risk also benefits the firms that need to raise capital to finance their investments.
 When investors are able to select security types with the risk-return characteristics that best suit their preferences, each security can be sold for the best possible price.
 This facilitates the process of building the economy's stock of real assets.

-# Separation of Ownership and Management
+### Separation of Ownership and Management

 Many businesses are owned and managed by the same individual.
 This simple organization is well suited to small businesses and, in fact, was the most common form of business organization before the Industrial Revolution.
 Today, however, with global markets and large-scale production, the size and capital requirements of firms have skyrocketed.
-For example, at the end in 2021, Chevron listed on its balance sheet about  \$156 billion of property, plant, and equipment and total assets of\$ 240 billion.
+For example, at the end in 2021, Chevron listed on its balance sheet about \$156 billion of property, plant, and equipment and total assets of \$240 billion.
 Corporations of such size simply cannot exist as owner-operated firms.
 Chevron actually has tens of thousands of stockholders with an ownership stake in the firm proportional to their holdings of shares.

 Such a large group of individuals obviously cannot actively participate in the day-to-day management of the firm.
 Instead, they elect a board of directors that in turn hires and supervises the management of the firm.
 This structure means that the owners and managers of the firm are different parties.
 This gives the firm a stability that the owner-managed firm cannot achieve.
 For example, if some stockholders decide they no longer wish to hold shares in the firm, they can sell their shares to other investors, with no impact on the management of the firm.
 Thus, financial assets and the ability to buy and sell those assets in the financial markets allow for easy separation of ownership and management.